 - Sift the cornstarch and cream of tartar onto the egg mixture.
 And fold over with a rubber scraper until combined.

-- Drizzle the chocolate around the inside edges of a pastry bag equipped with a star tip.
+- Drizzle the chocolate around the edges of the pastry bag with a star tip.

-- Fill the pastry bag with the egg mixture
+- Fill with the pastry bag with the egg mixture

 - pipe cookies into a swirl pattern onto prepared baking tray

 - Turn off the oven and allow the cookies to cool in the oven until completely cooled (oftentimes I’ll make the cookies in the evening and leave them in the oven overnight to cool)